 A Commission, made up of one councillor from each of the participating municipalities, provides community input for the delivery of the Service.
 The CRD Board established the Arts Advisory Council (AAC), an arms length third party to adjudicate arts grants requests and recommend organizational grant awards to the Arts Commission.
 The AAC also advises the Commission on policy for support programs and facility development for the arts within the region, as well as municipal arts policies that serve as a catalyst in the enlargement and enrichment of the cultural life of the community.
 The Service is managed and operated by the Arts Development Office in the Finance & Technology Department.

 The budget for this service is established through an annual CRD Financial Planning process and is funded by an annual property value tax levied within the participating municipalities.
 There are two groups of municipal funders.
 The "Group 1" members, who raise the majority of funds, are Esquimalt, Oak Bay, Saanich, Victoria and View Royal.
-The additional participants (Highlands, Metchosin, and Sidney) each provide up to 30% of what the calculated funding level would be for their municipality if they were a "Group 1" member.
+The additional participants (Highlands, Metchosin, Sidney and Southern Gulf Islands Electoral Area) each provide up to 30% of what the calculated funding level would be for their municipality if they were a "Group 1" member.
 Non-participating municipalities may provide arts funding to the Commission, which is then incorporated into the overall grant funding envelope.